Investment Property Depreciation Calculator

 However, while our property depreciation calculator provides estimates based on common methods, other methods, like accelerated depreciation, might be more suitable for certain assets.
 It’s always recommended to consult with a quantity surveyor, accountant, or tax advisor to ensure you’re maximising your deductions.

+Unfortunately, no, you can’t claim these figures as depreciation deductions.
 According to the Australian Tax Office (ATO), your property must be surveyed and evaluated by a qualified quantity surveyor.
 While we try to keep the tax depreciation calculator as robust and comprehensive as possible, it does not replace a qualified quantity surveyor.

+The depreciation calculator should be used more as an indication as opposed to a final accurate figure.
 However, we’ve strived to make this property tax depreciation calculator as accurate as possible according to the available data we have, based on the thousands of properties we’ve inspected.

 We find that many investors use this for research purposes to find out the first-year and second-year depreciation deductions and then contact us directly to get a more accurate estimate if they believe there are ample opportunities for tax depreciation claims.

-Not all properties are purchased at the start or end of the financial year to make for an easy depreciation estimate.
+Not all properties are purchased at the start or end of the fiscal year to make for an easy depreciation estimate.
 This means that your first-year estimates may be slightly different to a real tax depreciation schedule’s figures because you’ll only claim partial-year depreciation instead of for a full year.

-Scrap value, otherwise known as residual value or salvage value, is calculated differently and would require our team to provide you with a free estimated amount of how much depreciation you could potentially claim before your renovation or knockdown of the property.
+Scrap value, otherwise known as remaining value, residual value or salvage value, is calculated differently and would require our team to provide you with a free estimated amount of how much depreciation you could potentially claim before your renovation or knockdown of the property.

 The salvage value, also known as residual or scrap value, is the estimated value of an asset at the end of its useful life.
 It represents the amount you expect to receive when selling or disposing of the asset after it’s fully depreciated.
+It is important to note that intangible assets, such as intellectual property, are typically excluded from being considered depreciating assets according to ATO guidelines.

 When calculating depreciation, the salvage value is subtracted from the asset’s initial cost to determine the total amount that will be depreciated over the asset’s useful life.
 You must estimate the salvage value accurately, as it impacts the annual depreciation expense.